SyPRX/u-net/README.md

 # U-net

-This is an implementation of the U-net paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)
+This is a parametric implementation of the U-net paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)

 ## Requirements